leemengtw/cat-recognition-train/README.md

 ## Train a Convoluational Neural Network

+In this part, we will train a CNN to classify cats' images from dogs' image using Kaggle dataset [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data).
+We will do the following things:
+- Load, resize and normalize the images
+- Create training/valid set
+- Train a CNN model
+- Serialize the model for deploy

-All the code for building the model will be included in this [notebook](cat_recognizer.ipynb).
+All steps described above will be included in the notebook [cat_recognizer](cat_recognizer.ipynb).
 If you want to execute the code in the notebook, start a jupyter server and install all the dependencies.

 ```commandline